 Bakehouse, 14 Tai Wong Street East, Wan Chai

 Tucked between a coconut shop and an alleyway barbershop on the oft-overlooked Spring Garden Lane is Sun King Yuen, a classic Hong Kong-style curry house.
-Their most famous dish by far is juicy battered pork chop rice, which comes with a mild but rich curry sauce (complete with a single boiled potato) on the side.
+Their most famous dish by far is juicy pork chop curry rice, which comes with a mild but rich curry sauce (complete with a single boiled potato) on the side.
 One regular-sized portion will easily feed two, so make sure you bring a reusable lunch box to “da bao” (打包; take leftovers to go) if you’ve got a small appetite, or just go at lunch for the smaller, cheaper portion.
 If you’re not in the mood for curry, the wok-fried flat beef noodles (干炒牛河) are always good too.